Who is the LearnCube Virtual Classroom API designed for?

 Can I customise the virtual classroom?

 Yes.
-You can add your logo and use your own domain so you can better promote your company brand.
+You can add your logo, change the colour background and use your own domain so you can better promote your company brand.

 Once you're on a paid plan, you'll be able to ask LearnCube to assist you with changing your domain.

 What are the features of the LearnCube Virtual Classroom?

 Our virtual classroom comes with all the features your teachers might need to run the most effective online class possible.